astronomer/docs/astro/manage-deployments-as-code.md

 ---
-sidebar_label: "Configure Deployments with Deployment files"
+sidebar_label: "Manage Deployments as code"
-title: "Configure Deployments programmatically using Deployment files"
+title: "Manage Deployments programmatically using Deployment files"
 id: manage-deployments-as-code
 description: "Manage an Astro Deployment using a Deployment file in YAML or JSON format"
 ---

-You can configure Deployments using Deployment files and Deployment template files. _Deployment files_ are used to update the same Deployment programmatically, and _Deployment template files_ are used to create new Deployments based on a single template.
+You can configure Deployments programmatically using Deployment files and Deployment template files. _Deployment files_ are used to update the same Deployment programmatically, and _Deployment template files_ are used to create new Deployments based on a single template.

-Use this document to learn how to create and manage Deployment files and Deployment template files.
-See [Deployment file reference](./deployment-file-reference.md) for a list of all configurable Deployment file values.

-Astro supports creating or updating a Deployment programmatically using [API keys or tokens](./automation-authentication.md).

-## Create a template file or Deployment file

-After you create an Astro Deployment, you can use the Astro CLI to generate a Deployment file or template file.
-These files can then be used to create or update Deployments programmatically on Astro.
-The following examples are some ways you can use Deployment files:
+Managing Deployments with files is essential to automating Deployment management at scale.
+For example, you can:

 - Create a template file in a central GitHub repository and use it as a source of truth for new Deployments that fit a particular use case.
 For example, you can standardize your team's development Deployments by creating a template file with configurations for that type of Deployment.
 - Create a Deployment file that represents the configurations of an existing Deployment and store it in your GitHub repository.
 You can make changes to this file to update a Deployment  using CI/CD, which maintains the history of your changes.

+Use this document to learn how to create and manage Deployment files and Deployment template files.
+See the [Deployment file reference](deployment-file-reference.md) for a list of all configurable Deployment file values.
+When you're ready to programmatically run Deployment file workflows, see [Authenticate your workflow](automation-authentiation.md).

+## Create a template file or Deployment file

 To create a template file based on an existing Deployment, run the following command: